gattaca-com/based-op/chain-replay/README.md

 cp .env.example .env
 ```

 Edit your `.env` file if needed.
+This environment variable file configures both
-What you'll want to edit mainly is the
+the main binary and all the containers that are spawn.
+What you'll want to edit
-`BOP_REPLAY_BLOCKS_RANGE` variable, which targets which blocks we want to replay
+mainly is the `BOP_REPLAY_BLOCKS_RANGE` variable, which targets which blocks we
-in the test.
+want to replay in the test.

 Then, start the binary with `cargo run`.